Barclays lifts Annaly Capital Management Inc. [NLY] price estimate. Who else is bullish?

 Barclays have made an estimate for Annaly Capital Management Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on October 29, 2021.
 While these analysts kept the previous recommendation, Piper Sandler dropped their target price from $9 to $8.50.
 The new note on the price target was released on October 06, 2021, representing the official price target for Annaly Capital Management Inc. stock.
 Previously, the target price had yet another raise to $9.50, while Keefe Bruyette analysts kept a Mkt Perform rating on NLY stock.

-Annaly Capital Management Inc. [NLY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.37.
-With this latest performance, NLY shares dropped by -5.82% in over the last four-week period, additionally sinking by -13.62% over the last 6 months – not to mention a drop of -5.71% in the past year of trading.
+Annaly Capital Management Inc. [NLY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.61.
+With this latest performance, NLY shares dropped by -2.85% in over the last four-week period, additionally sinking by -11.17% over the last 6 months – not to mention a drop of -3.31% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Annaly Capital Management Inc. [NLY] shares currently have an operating margin of -1.29 and a Gross Margin at +98.47.
 Annaly Capital Management Inc.’s Net Margin is presently recorded at -60.03.